ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 **Rationale**: Devices seen only in familiar, safe zones may be harmless.
 Appearances in unfamiliar or private locations without explanation raise concern.

-A confidence-based approach offers the following advanTages:
+A confidence-based approach offers the following advantages:

   - Reduced False Positives: A confidence-based approach can help filter out benign tracking scenarios, such as transient signals or shared family Devices.
 Instead of triggering alerts based solely on presence, the system can dynamically adjust its sensitivity based on behavioral patterns.
 For example, if a tracking Device appears near a user only briefly or follows a predictable shared usage pattern (e.g., a Bluetooth Tag frequently used by family members), it may be assigned a low confidence score.
 This prevents unnecessary alerts while still ensuring that persistent and anomalous tracking behaviors are flagged for user attention.
   - Context-Aware Threat Evaluation: The confidence score can incorporate contextual factors such as movement patterns, duration of proximity, and recurrence.
 For instance, if a tracker is detected only once in a public place (e.g., at a café or airport), it is less likely to indicate malicious tracking.
 However, if the same tracker reappears near the user across multiple locations or over an extended period, its confidence score increases, prompting a higher-priority alert.